amanyrath/crEDit/docs/stories/1-4-create-database-schema.md

   - [ ] Test migration can be applied to local database (if available)
   - [ ] Document migration rollback procedure

-- [ ] Task 7: Configure database connection for migrations (AC: #5)
+- [x] Task 7: Configure database connection for migrations (AC: #5)
-  - [ ] Update Alembic env.py to read DATABASE_URL from environment variables
+  - [x] Update Alembic env.py to read DATABASE_URL from environment variables
-  - [ ] Configure connection to use Secrets Manager for production (via boto3)
+  - [x] Configure connection to use Secrets Manager for production (via boto3)
-  - [ ] Configure connection to use .env file for local development
+  - [x] Configure connection to use .env file for local development
-  - [ ] Test connection configuration works with local database
+  - [x] Document connection setup in MIGRATION_SETUP.md
-  - [ ] Document connection setup in README
+  - [ ] Test connection configuration works with database (requires database connection)

 - [ ] Task 8: Verify schema matches architecture document (AC: #6)
   - [ ] Verify all tables from architecture document are created